weirdalsuperfan/Sanseido-Definitions/README.md

 # Sanseido Definitions Plugin for Anki

 This is a plugin for [Anki](http://ankisrs.net/), an open source flashcard system.
 It pulls simplified J-J definitions from [sanseido.net](http://www.sanseido.net)'s デイリーコンサイス国語辞典 (Daily Concise Kokugo Jiten).
 This is a fork from the original, the AnkiWeb page of which can be found [here](https://ankiweb.net/shared/info/1967553085).
 This version allows you to retrieve definitions even when your field is not a single, perfect word.
 For example, 複雑な (particle attached), 川上・川下, or even entire sentences.
-Future versions may include support for detecting the citation/dictionary form of conjugated words, so that the word you perform a lookup on can be in any form.
+It also works even if your expression is conjugated!

 ## Usage

-The plugin relies on having 2 fields,
+The plugin relies on having 3 fields,
   * Expression - The Japanese word/words/sentence to look up on sanseido
   * Sanseido - The field to insert the definition (annotated with 振り仮名) into

+  * ProductionDef - The same as Sanseido but with the word 定義 instead of the headword, for easily creating production cards.

-If you'd like to change the names of these fields, edit lines 25-26 in sanseidoDefsForAnki.py
+If you'd like to change the names of these fields, edit lines 25-27 in sanseidoDefsForAnki.py

 To add definitions, find/highlight the card (or cards - works in bulk) in the Anki browser window, and click Edit > Regenerate Sanseido definitions